Trump tells Hannity Russians 'have no information on Trump'

 "He is a very qualified person, he knows the material, he listens, he takes in arguments, he keeps his own opinion on some questions," Putin said.

-ABC News Patrick Reevel contributed to this report.
+ABC News' Patrick Reevell contributed to this report.

 Trump tells Hannity Russians 'have no information on Trump'